benws1/fliplet-cli/docs/API/components/form-builder.md

 These public JS APIs will be automatically available in your screens once a **Form Builder** component is dropped into such screens.

-## Retrieve an instance
+## Retrieve an instance of a form

+A Fliplet form instance contains all the form fields (eg, 'first-name'), the fields values (eg, 'Nick') and the field type (eg, in this case Nick was a text field so has type [ XXX  ].
+Other field types include [number], [date] and [multiple choice])

-Since you can have many forms into a screen, we provide a handy function to grab a specific instance by its form name or the first one available in the page when no input parameter is given.
+Since you may have many forms into a single screen, we provide a handy function to grab a specific form instance by its form name (the form name can be found in Fliplet Studio by clicking on the form and reviewing the settings).
+If no form name is specified or if there are multiple forms with the same name then the first one available in the page will be retrieved.

 ### `Fliplet.FormBuilder.get()`